-On the southern edge of the Peninsula, an important public art installation entitled Day’s End, by artist David Hammons, is now under construction.
-Day’s End derives its inspiration and name from Gordon Matta-Clark’s 1975 artwork once located in the same location, and is being donated to Hudson River Park by the Whitney Museum of American Art.
+On the southern edge of the Peninsula, an important public art installation entitled Day’s End, by artist David Hammons, is now on view.
+Day’s End derives its inspiration and name from Gordon Matta-Clark’s 1975 artwork once located in the same location, and was donated to Hudson River Park by the Whitney Museum of American Art.
 More information and public review documents are available.

-Did you know – Manhattan once had a well-used Thirteenth Avenue?
-It ran from Bloomfield Street on what is now the Gansevoort Peninsula north to 23rd Street.
-The area was later excavated to permit longer ships to dock without blocking the channel.
+Did you know: Manhattan once had a well-used Thirteenth Avenue?
+It ran from Bloomfield Street on what is now the Gansevoort Peninsula north to 23 Street.
+The area was later excavated to permit longer ships to dock without blocking the navigation channel.
 Today, only a one-block stretch of Thirteenth Avenue remains on the Gansevoort Peninsula.
-This block will be incorporated into the design for the Gansevoort Peninsula.
+This block has been incorporated into the design for the Gansevoort Peninsula.